 Introduction

 Volunteers with the Audubon Christmas Bird Count (CBC) have been counting wintering birds across North America every year for the last 118 years (Dunn et al. 2005, Soykan et al. 2016).
-Population trends derived from CBC data, along with those derived from other large-scaled monitoring programs like the North American Breeding Bird Survey (BBS, Robbins et al. 1989, Sauer et al. 2017), are important pieces of information for understanding the conservation needs of North American bird species (Dickinson et al. 2010, Hochachka et al. 2012, Rosenberg et al. 2016).
+Population trends derived from CBC data, along with those derived from other large-scale monitoring programs like the North American Breeding Bird Survey (BBS, Robbins et al. 1989, Sauer et al. 2017), provide valuable information for understanding the conservation needs of North American bird species (Dickinson et al. 2010, Hochachka et al. 2012, Rosenberg et al. 2016).
+For example, CBC trends have been used to [give a couple examples here].

-The current, standard approach for generating trends from CBC data (Link et al. 2006, Soykan et al. 2016) is based on methods originally developed for BBS data (Link and Sauer 2002, Sauer and Link 2011).
-The general approach is to assign counts in Canada and the US to one of 169 polygons or spatial strata, which are intersections of US states, Canadian provinces, and Bird Conservation Regions (BCR, Sauer et al. 2003).
-Then, treating each stratum as independent, use a non-linear function to remove the effect of observer effort on counts, and model the residual as a function of count circle, stratum, and year (Link et al. 2006, Soykan et al. 2016).
-Next, parameter estimates are used to derive a relative abundance index per stratum and year, and those indices are used to compute annual percent change per stratum across different end points (Link and Sauer 2002, Sauer and Link 2011).
+The current, standard approach for generating trends from CBC data (Link et al. 2006, Soykan et al. 2016) was derived from methods originally developed for BBS data (Link and Sauer 2002, Sauer and Link 2011).
+The general approach is to assign counts in Canada and the US to one of up to 169 polygons or spatial strata, which are intersections of US states, Canadian provinces, and Bird Conservation Regions (BCR, Sauer et al. 2003).
+Then, treating each stratum as independent, a non-linear function is used to remove the effect of observer effort on counts, and model the residual as a function of count circle, stratum, and year (Link et al. 2006, Soykan et al. 2016).
+These parameter estimates are used to derive a relative abundance index per stratum and year, and those indices are used to compute annual percent change per stratum across defined time periods (Link and Sauer 2002, Sauer and Link 2011).

-The pros of the standard CBC analysis approach are as follows.
-By pooling count circles per stratum, this approach deals with the issue of count locations haphazardly becoming active or inactive over the time series (Sauer and Link 2011, Soykan et al. 2016).
-By pooling per stratum, a large enough sample of counts is attained to generate a reasonably robust count-effort correction function (Link and Sauer 1999), which is critical given the wide variation in count effort across count circles (Bock and Root 1981, Dunn et al. 2005).
-The approach produces a relative abundance index per year and stratum, which can be used to explore variation around long-term log-linear trends, and can be summed across larger strata, such as states, provinces, or BCRs, and used to calculate change in relative abundance at larger spatial scales.
-Producing annual abundance indices also permits summarizing abundance change across any desired pair of time points.
+The traditional CBC analysis provides robust long-term trend estimates from noisy community science data across large spatial scales.
+By pooling count circles per stratum, this approach deals with the issue of count locations (here, CBC circles) haphazardly becoming active or inactive over the time series (Sauer and Link 2011, Soykan et al. 2016).
+Additionally, pooling produces a sufficiently large sample of counts to generate a reasonably robust count-effort correction function (Link and Sauer 1999), which is critical given the wide variation in count effort among count circles (Bock and Root 1981, Dunn et al. 2005).
+This approach produces a relative abundance index per year and stratum, which can be used to explore variation around long-term log-linear trends, and can be summed across larger hierarchically nested strata, such as states, provinces, or BCRs, and used to calculate change in relative abundance at larger spatial scales.
+Producing annual abundance indices also permits summarizing abundance change between any desired pair of time points.
 Finally, the simplicity of the standard model enables a flexible and robust computational process, suitable for analysis of hundreds of species that vary enormously in their ubiquity, abundance, and population dynamics.